 On Choosing the Poems and Letter

 As we said in the Overview, Dickinson’s fifth letter to Higginson touches on important themes and offers insights into the questions Higginson posed to Dickinson and the commentary he made on her work and her life in his letters, which are lost.
-We will examine these and where the letter fits into the development of their correspondence and relationship in the discussion of the letter below.
+We will examine these issues and how the letter fits into the development of their correspondence and relationship in the discussion of the letter below.

 For poems this week, we explore the two Dickinson included with the letter, “I cannot dance upon my toes” (F381A, J326) and “Before I got my Eye put out” (F336A, J327), both of which have garnered quite a bit of critical attention.
 Dickinson introduces them with the plaintive question in the first line of the letter: “Are these more orderly?
 I thank you for the Truth –,” referring, presumably, to Higginson’s earlier critique that her poetry was disorderly or “Wayward,” as she says in the third paragraph of this letter.
 We will consider this question as we look at these poems.
-The first touches on performance and is an interesting choice to include in a letter that scholar Jason Hoppe calls “flamboyant.”
+The first touches on performance and is a revealing choice to include in a letter that scholar Jason Hoppe calls “flamboyant.”
 The second treats blindness, literal and figurative.

-In addition, we have chosen poems that explore both of these themes as Dickinson developed them in and around 1862, as well one poem that depicts a visit from a beloved man.
+In addition, we have chosen poems that explore both of these themes as Dickinson developed them in and around 1862, as well as one poem that depicts a visit from a beloved man.
 Though it is dated to early 1862 and, thus, must refer to another of Dickinson’s “Master” figures, in many ways the scenario it describes prefigures the visit Higginson finally makes to Dickinson in 1870, suggesting how well she fit him into the pattern of significant males in her life and work.

 Dear friend -